tehwalris/forest/doc/notes-from-self-hosting.md

 - [ ] Can't append to multiple lists where some are empty because the leading separator gets in the way
   - Example: Try to append argument `a` to both `f(x)` and `f()` - doesn't work in second case because you get `f(,a)`
   - This is not an issue with inserts (at the start of a list) because trailing commas are removed (like in `f(a,)`)
+- [ ] Crash when pasting if statement before existing if statement
+  - `oldParent must be a list`
+- [ ] Crash when inserting before a mark (sometimes? happened with an if statement)
+  - `invalid focus`

 # Most important missing node support